 My PhD coalesces around three key themes: belief, practice, and reform.
-Specifically, the project seeks to understand how ordinary Catholics in early modern Venice experienced and reacted to religious change.
-Drawing on a range of sources, including inquisitorial trials, confraternity records, and religious material culture, my project investigates the Venetian laity’s relationship with the sacred during the Catholic Reform.
-How did ordinary Catholics in Counter-Reformation Venice interact with sacred powers?
-How did the disciplining efforts of the Tridentine Church to impose spiritual conformity amongst the laity alter their very understanding of the sacred?
-In asking these questions, my project contributes to Counter-Reformation scholarship by bringing the ‘everyday’ Catholic to the centre of the study of religious culture.
+Specifically, the project seeks to understand how ordinary Catholics in early modern Venice and the Veneto experienced religious change.
+Drawing upon a range of sources, including inquisitorial trials, confraternity records, material culture, and print, my project investigates the Venetian laity’s relationship with the sacred during the Catholic Reform.
+How did ordinary Counter-Reformation Catholics interact with sacred powers?
+How did the laity work to cultivate a climate of sacred immanence in their daily spiritual lives?
+In asking these questions, my project contributes to the social history of the Counter-Reformation by bringing the ‘everyday’ Catholic to the centre of the study of religious culture.

 My research is funded by the Arts and Humanities Research Council (AHRC) through the White Rose College of the Arts and Humanities (WRoCAH).

 2020-21 – Seminar Tutor, ‘Faith, Knowledge, and Power: 1500-1750’ (HIST1060)

 2019-Present – Dissertation Mentor (I welcome email enquiries from BA History students seeking support for third-year dissertation projects)

 2021 – Review of Ioanna Iordanou ‘Venice’s secret service: organising intelligence in the renaissance (Oxford: Oxford University press, 2019), Journal of Intelligence History, https://www.tandfonline.com/doi/full/10.1080/16161262.2021.1882120